primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 From here you can type in your search and return a list of possible
 matches.
 If you are searching from the cases page you can enter your
 case’s value for one of the following fields to find a match: “Long ID,”
-“Case ID,” “Name,” “Nickname,” “Other Name,” “Ration Card Number,” “ICRC
+“Case ID,” “proGres ID,” “Name,” “Nickname,” “Other Name,” “Ration Card Number,” “ICRC
 Ref No.,” “RC ID No.,” “UNHCR ID,” “UN Number,” and “Other Agency ID.”
 When looking for a tracing request, you can search these fields: “Long
 ID,” “Inquirer ID,” “Name of inquirer,” and “Nickname of inquirer.”